cosmos/cosmos-sdk/docs/architecture/adr-008-dCERT-group.md

-In the future it is foreseeable that the community may wish to expand the roles of dCERT with further responsibilities such as the capacity to "pre-approve" a security update hard-fork on behalf of the community prior to a full community wide vote whereby the sensitive information would be revealed prior to a vulnerability being patched on the live network.
+In the future it is foreseeable that the community may wish to expand the roles of dCERT with further responsibilities such as the capacity to "pre-approve" a security update on behalf of the community prior to a full community wide vote whereby the sensitive information would be revealed prior to a vulnerability being patched on the live network.